 If the top inch of the soil is dry, only then you should water the plant.

-To propagate a new plant, it’s best to utilize a root hormone powder with stem cuttings.
+To propagate a new Monstera plant, it’s best to utilize a root hormone powder with a stem cutting.

 - Cut off a vine section with two nodes from the mother plant.